In 2019, we received 7,154 applications for aid from all over the world. Thanks to the generosity of our benefactors, we received €106.3 million

-More than one-fifth of our project budget was used for training priests and sisters, as well as for the further education of priests and faith formation of the laity.
+More than a further quarter our project budget was used for training priests and sisters, as well as for the further education of priests and faith formation of the laity.

 At just under one-eighth, a considerable portion of our funding was also used for emergency aid, including for numerous victims in crisis areas in the Middle East.

 An important constant is also our funding of Mass stipends: in 2019, we awarded €12.1 million in Mass stipends to priests around the world.